-111. (1) Where an exploration licence or a mining lease over any land is wholly or partly terminated, the Commissioner may by notice served on the person who was the last holder of such mineral right, direct such person to take such steps within such time as may be specified in the notice, to give effect, in relation to the land which is no longer subject to such licence or lease, to any conditions included in the licence or lease pursuant to section 107 and 109 of this Act.
+111. (1) Where an exploration licence or a mining lease over any land is wholly or partly terminated, the Commissioner may, by notice served on the person who was the last holder of the exploration licence or mining lease concerned, direct the person to take such steps within such time as may be specified in the notice to give effect, in relation to the land which is no longer subject to such licence or lease, to any conditions included in his or her exploration licence or mining lease under sections 109 and 110 of this Act.